-A men's ministry dedicated to the health and well-being of dads that have children with special needs.
+A men's ministry dedicated to the health and well-being of dads that have a son or daughter with special needs.

-• Dads On Special Assignment is a men’s ministry dedicated to the health and well-being of dads that have children with special needs.
+• Dads On Special Assignment is a men’s ministry dedicated to the health and well-being of dads that have a son or daughter with a mental, physical, or medical challenge often defined as special needs.

 • To serve dads of children with special needs by providing tools and resources that equip them to become healthier mentally, physically, and spiritually in order to lead their families well and embrace their role as a dad on special assignment.

 • To see every dad of a child with special needs find hope, healing, and purpose.

 Our monthly support groups are a great first step to connecting with other dads on special assignment.
 During these monthly meetings you will discuss specific topics and soon discover common ground and community with other men.
 You are not isolated.
 You are not alone.
 Click below to find a group for you!

 Podcasts are a great way to provide content to men not only here in Tulsa, but around the country.
 These episodes discuss real life thoughts, emotions, and circumstances that men face when given the special assignment of raising a son or daughter with a mental, physical, or medical challenge.

 These Podcasts are also a great way for family and friends to become educated on the lives of those they know and give insight into what these men and their families need.